hyosung11/Launch-School/journal.md

 20:35 Coding Tips assignment completed.

 20:42 Slow and steady today.
 I understand the calculator assignment much better now.
 I like learning new material.
 I need to enjoy the small problems exercises too.
 Taking a break to watch 'Never Have I Ever' with Sohee.

+22:26 Watched two episodes of Never Have I Ever.
+Installed Firefox Developer Edition on both machines and my phone.
+It's faster than Safari and Chrome.

+23:07 I have to go to sleep.
+I have a study session with Alex tomorrow at 6:00.